 You can help prepare your child and ease any fears by talking about what to expect during and after the tympanoplasty.

 What Happens During Tympanoplasty?

-tissue taken from around your child's ear (
+- tissue taken from around your child's ear (or fascia)

 How Long Does a Tympanoplasty Take?

 The operation usually takes from 30 minutes to 2 hours.